Ajit Wadekar served India in various capacities © Getty Images

 It didn’t really matter, though.
 Whatever doubts were there regarding India’s supremacy in world cricket had vanished by now.
 India were the best side in the world, and it was Wadekar who had led a combination of seniors and youngsters to reach them to the summit.

 The slide started in 1974 — but before the ill-famed tour of England.
 It began in the Ranji Trophy semi-final against Karnataka.
 Prasanna won the toss, Gundappa Viswanath and Brijesh Patel scored hundreds, and Karnataka scored 385.
 Prasanna then bowled Gavaskar with a peach, which brought Wadekar — arguably the most feared of the contemporary batsmen in the Ranji circuit — to the crease.
-Bombay also lost Ramnath Parkar, but Wadekar and Ashok Mankad set up tent, and at 198 for two, it seemed like déjà vu.
+Bombay also lost Ramnath Parkar, but Wadekar and Ashok Mankad set up tent, and at 198 for 2, it seemed like déjà vu.

 And then, as Mankad played one towards point, Wadekar called for a single, was sent back by Mankad, and as Sudhakar Rao threw the ball to Prasanna, the Bombay captain slipped and fell mid-pitch.
 Prasanna removed the bails off, and Wadekar was short of his crease.
-Prasanna and Chandrasekhar, contenders for a slot in the Indian team, bowled Bombay out for 307, and Karanataka had managed to eliminate Bombay.
+Prasanna and Chandra, contenders for a slot in the Indian team, bowled Bombay out for 307, and Karnataka had managed to eliminate Bombay.
 It was the first time since 1957-58 that Bombay would fail to clinch the Ranji title.
 They have still dominated the Ranji Trophy, but not to the extent they had for over a decade and a half.

 That was probably the beginning of Wadekar’s fall.
 Things would only get worse from there.